So you want to subdivide…or you’re at least interested!! Great!

 Subdividing property, basically means you take a piece of land (ie your garden, a vacant lot etc) and turn it into two or more tracts of land.
-Even just showing your land can be subdivided and has Development potential (through a Development Feasibility Report <link this to our website page>) can be a way of adding value before selling or remortgaging.
+Even just showing that your land can be subdivided and has Development potential can be a way of adding value before selling or remortgaging.

 Don’t just take our word for it, in a 2018 Stuff article Max Fragar said: “Our experience is that on average, a completed dual occupancy approval increases the value of a property by up to 40 percent.”